Hypertension Control Challenge Rules & Eligibility

 - Participate in a data validation process (described below), accept the award if selected, and participate in award activities.

-- To complete, without revisions, a required Business Associate Agreement form and/or other forms that may be required by applicable law.
+- Complete, without revisions, the CDC contractor’s required HIPAA compliance Business Associate Agreement form and/or other forms that may be required by applicable law.

-- Participate in a 60-minute interview or similar activity to gather information about their hypertension control strategies, and work with CDC on the review of material to share clinical strategies.
+- Participate in a 1 to 2 hour interview or similar activity to gather information about their hypertension control strategies, and work with CDCC on the review of material to share clinical strategies.
 Strategies used by Champions that support hypertension control may be written into a success story, placed on this website, and attributed to Champions.

 - Assume any and all risks and waive claims against the federal government and its related entities except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue or profits, whether direct, indirect or consequences, arising from participation in this prize contest, whether the injury, death, damage or loss arises through negligence or otherwise.